Fate: The Winx Saga: Novels

 On 2 February 2021, a novelization of the first season, titled The Fairies' Path, was released.
 It features bonus scenes and character backstories not seen on the show.
 It was written by Irish author Sarah Rees Brennan under the pen name Ava Corrigan.

 On 16 August 2022, another novel, titled Lighting the Fire, was released.
 It features an original story not seen in the show, set before the events of the first season.
 It was again written by Sarah Rees Brennan, this time under her real name.

 Graphic novels

 In February 2023, it was announced that Rainbow had partnered with American independent comic book publisher Mad Cave Studios to publish graphic novels based on the Winx brand.
 It was later specified that Mad Cave's young adult imprint Maverick would publish a series of graphic novels resuming the story of Fate: The Winx Saga after its unresolved cliffhanger.
 The first volume in the series, titled Dark Destiny, written by Olivia Cuartero-Briggs and illustrated by Christianne Gillenardo-Goudreau, was released as an ebook on 30 July 2024 and in paperback on 13 August.
-The second volume titled The Shadow War will be released on 22 July 2025.
-Cuartero-Briggs will return to write the story while Valeria Peri will take over as the illustrator.
+The second volume titled The Shadow War was released on 22 July 2025.
+Cuartero-Briggs returned to write the story while Valeria Peri took over as the illustrator.
+The story is set to conclude with the third volume, Battle for the OtherWorld, to be released on 8 September 2026, with both Cuartero-Briggs and Peri returning.